-In the Democratic Republic of Congo (DRC) we support the Congolese people's dream to open up a democratic space where they can exercise their rights and build a functional state with laws that guarantee the fair share of benefits from national resources.
+In the Democratic Republic of Congo (DRC) we support the Congolese people’s dream to open up a democratic space where they can exercise their rights and build a functional state with laws that guarantee the fair share of benefits from natural resources.

-We have built long-term vision, a reputation for our in-depth knowledge of the country, strong relationships across the country and experience in developing the capacity of partners, especially in advocacy.
+We have built a long-term vision, a reputation for our in-depth knowledge of the country, strong relationships across the country and experience in developing the capacity of partners, especially in advocacy.